Rahul543-ux/Pdf-Q-A-System/README.md

 pypdf
 faiss-cpu
 sentence-transformers
 🔑 Environment Variables

-You need a Groq API Key.
+You need a Groq API Key to run this application.

 👉 Set API key:

-For local:
+For Local Development:

+Bash
+# Linux/Mac
 export GROQ_API_KEY="your_api_key"

+# Windows
+set GROQ_API_KEY="your_api_key"
 For Streamlit Cloud:

-Go to Secrets
+Go to your App Settings -> Secrets.

-Add:
+Add the following:

+Ini, TOML
-GROQ_API_KEY = "your_api_key"
+GROQ_API_KEY = "your_api_key_here"
 ▶️ Run the App
+Bash
 streamlit run app.py
 ⚠️ Important Notes

-HuggingFace is used only for embeddings (no API issues) Groq is used for LLM → fast + reliable
+Embeddings: HuggingFace is used locally for embeddings, so no API key is required for this part.

+Performance: Groq is used for the LLM layer, ensuring fast and reliable text generation.

-Context is limited to avoid token overflow
+Token Management: Context is optimized to avoid token overflow.

-Works best with small to medium PDFs
+Scope: Works best with small to medium-sized PDF files.

-#₹ 🛠️ Tech Stack
+🛠️ Tech Stack
-Python
+Language: Python

-Streamlit
+Frontend: Streamlit

-LangChain
+Framework: LangChain

-FAISS
+Vector DB: FAISS

-HuggingFace Transformers
-Groq API
+Models: HuggingFace Transformers & Groq API

 📌 Future Improvements

-Chat history (memory)
-Multiple PDF support
-Better UI
-Streaming responses
+[ ] Chat History: Adding memory for follow-up questions.

+[ ] Multi-PDF Support: Ability to query multiple documents at once.

+[ ] Enhanced UI: Custom CSS and better layout.

+[ ] Streaming: Real-time word-by-word responses.

 👨‍💻 Author

-Rahul Prasad
+Rahul

-⭐ If you like this project

-Give it a ⭐ on GitHub!
+⭐ If you like this project, give it a star on GitHub!